BCarnaval/UniTeX/README.md

 ### Homework

-Example of what you should get from 'homework' template with [Pennsylvania](https://en.wikipedia.org/wiki/University_of_Pennsylvania)'s red as main color
+Example of what you should get from 'homework' template with [lavender](https://www.w3schools.com/colors/color_tryit.asp?color=Lavender) as main color

 <div align="center">
   <table>